-Nelson\Nygaard was hired by the Santa Cruz METRO to update the Short Range Transit Plan (SRTP).
+Nelson\Nygaard worked with Santa Cruz METRO to update the Short Range Transit Plan (SRTP).
 This update included an assessment of the strengths and weaknesses of the existing service design for both fixed-route and ParaCruz services, a forecast of future financial and capital needs, and an updated marketing plan.
-A series of short- and longer-range recommendations were developed to provide a roadmap for the next five years for METRO.
+A series of short- and longer-range recommendations was developed to provide a roadmap for the next five years for METRO.
+A working document, the SRTP provides a framework to address METRO's service needs.
+Although the recommendations represent a set of preferred service changes for METRO, their inclusion in an adopted SRTP does not necessitate their implementation.
+Over the coming years, Board members and staff will need to identify which strategies should be carried forward; any significant changes/route restructuring efforts would include a public process, including public comment, for how those service changes should be implemented.